htcondor/htcondor/docs/version-history/development-release-series-89.rst

    automatically passes the **–nv** flag to Singularity to tell it to mount the nVidia GPUs. :ticket:`6898`
--  Added a new submit file option, ``docker_network_type = host``, which causes a docker universe job to use the host’s network, instead of the default NATed interface. :ticket:`6906`
+-  Added a new submit file option, ``docker_network_type = host``, which causes a docker universe job to use the host's network, instead of the default NATed interface. :ticket:`6906`
 -  Added a new config knob, ``DOCKER_EXTRA_ARGUMENTS``, to allow admins to add arbitrary docker command line options to the docker create command. :ticket:`6900`
--  We’ve added six new events to the job event log, recording details about file transfer.
+-  We've added six new events to the job event log, recording details about file transfer.
 For both file transfer -in (before/to the job) and -out (after/from the job), we log if the transfer was queued, when it started, and when it finished.
-If the event was queued, the start event will note for how long; the first transfer event written will additionally include the starter’s address, which has not otherwise been printed.
+If the event was queued, the start event will note for how long; the first transfer event written will additionally include the starter's address, which has not otherwise been printed.

-   We’ve also added several transfer-related attributes to the job ad.
+   We've also added several transfer-related attributes to the job ad.
    For jobs which do file transfer, we now set ``JobCurrentFinishTransferOutputDate``, to complement ``JobCurrentStartTransferOutputDate``, as well as the corresponding